alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_history.md

 ---
-title: Developer Tool History [Perennial Post]
+title: History of Software [Perennial Post]
 publish_date: 2022-01-31
 ---

-A perennial document attempting to capture the history of developer tools.
+A perennial document attempting to capture the history of software.
 PRs welcome!

 - UNIX created in 1971 by Ken Thompson and Dennis Ritchie.
+- SQL invented by Chamberlin & Boyce (IBM) in 1974.
+- First commercial RDMS / implementation of SQL released by Relational Software Inc (Orcale) in 1979.
 - Nix created in 2003.
 - Git created in 2005 by Linus Torvalds to help develop Linux.
 - AWS released EC2 in 2006.